 The museum collections for Gates of the Arctic serve to document the cultural and natural history of the Central Brooks Range and are used for research, interpretation, and resource management purposes.
 The largest of the collections are in archaeology and archives, followed by smaller collections in biology, paleontology, history, and ethnology.
 The majority of the collections are stored in a state of the art curation facility in the Fairbanks Administrative Center, while others are curated in partner repositories such as the University of Alaska Museum of the North (UAMN).

-These virtual exhibits highlight a specific section of the collections They are a combination of stories and images that provide a deeper insight into a specific subset of the overall collection.
-The titles listed below will take you directly to an exhibit.
+This virtual exhibit highlights a specific section of the collections, and is a combination of stories and images that provide a deeper insight into a specific subset of the overall collection.
+Browse archaeological research at a prehistoric Paleo-Eskimo camp: A virtual exhibit